-The translations are generated according to statistical models, from a corpus of bilingual texts.
+Translations are rendered using statistical models and a bilingual corpus.
 This means that it works by using other translated texts, inputted beforehand, as a reference.

 Neural machine translation

 The translation technology sector took a major leap forward with the emergence of Neural Machine Translation (NMT).
-This type of machine translation uses artificial intelligence (AI) to generate translations.
+This type of automated translation uses artificial intelligence (AI) to render translations.